cline/mcp-marketplace/README.md

 ## Why Use `llms-installation.md`?

 While a traditional README offers a human audience an overview of how to install and use a project, LLMs often need more explicit, step-by-step instructions to handle the entire setup independently.
 That’s where the `llms-installation.md` file comes in.
-This file is written **for the AI**—it spells out exactly how to install and configure your MCP server so that an autonomous coding agent (like CLINE) can do all the heavy lifting on behalf of the user.
+This file is written **for the AI**—it spells out exactly how to install and configure your MCP server so that an autonomous coding agent (like Cline) can do all the heavy lifting on behalf of the user.

 **Key goals:**